operating-systems

 Thread

-A thread (or execution string) is the smallest unit of execution within a process.
-While a process provides the execution environment and owns the resources, a thread is the unit of dispatching—the entity that the OS scheduler assigns to a CPU for execution.
-Individual threads within a process share the same address space and resources but maintain their own program counter and stack.
+A thread (execution string) is the smallest unit of execution within a process.
+While a process provides the execution environment and resources, a thread is the unit of dispatching — the entity the scheduler assigns to a CPU.
+Threads share the same address space but maintain their own program counter and stack.

 FeatureProcessThread

-IsolationHigh isolation; crashing one process doesn’t affect others.Low isolation; one thread’s crash can affect the entire process.
+IsolationHigh; crash doesn’t affect othersLow; one thread’s crash can affect the entire process

-CommunicationRequires complex IPC (Inter-Process Communication).Can communicate easily via shared memory.
+CommunicationRequires complex IPCCan communicate easily via shared memory

 Benefits

-• Responsiveness: A multi-threaded application can remain responsive to input while performing background tasks.
+Multi-threaded application remains responsive while performing background tasks.

-• Parallelism: On multi-core systems, different threads of the same process can run truly simultaneously.
+On multi-core systems, threads of the same process run truly simultaneously.

-• Efficiency: Creating a thread is much faster than creating a full process because the OS does not need to allocate a new address space.
+Creating a thread is faster than creating a full process — no new address space needed.